Skip to main content

 Step 1: Initiate the flow

-Call POST /accounts/connect with your platform and a redirect_uri:
+Call POST /v1/accounts/connect with the platform and a redirect_uri:

 curl -X POST https://api.social-api.ai/v1/accounts/connect \